anyscale/madewithml.github.io/docs/courses/mlops/baselines.md

 Transformer: 439.9 MB
 </pre>

-We'll consider other tradeoffs such as maintenance overhead, bias test passes, etc. as we develop.
+We'll consider other tradeoffs such as maintenance overhead, behavioral test performances, etc. as we develop.

 !!! note
     Interpretability was not one of requirements but note that we could've tweaked model outputs to deliver it.
 For example, since we used SAME padding for our CNN, we can use the activation scores to extract influential n-grams.
 Similarly, we could have used self-attention weights from our Transformer encoder to find influential sub-tokens.